Xela3026/yabbr-docs/docs/templates/email-templates.md

 ---

 import CustomisableImage from '@site/src/components/CustomisableImage';
+import BrandName from '@site/src/components/BrandName';
 import Tag from '@site/src/components/Tag';

 # Email Templates

-Email templates are templates that can be used in any feature where you are sending an email (eg Campaigns, Yabbr Chat quick replies).
+Email templates are templates that can be used in any feature where you are sending an email (eg Campaigns, <BrandName/> Chat quick replies).
 It is recommended you read the [General](./general.md) template documentation before this one.

 ## Creation